Skip to main content

 What are palatal expanders?

-An expander plate, also known as a palatal expander or a rapid maxillary expander, is a dental appliance used in orthodontics to widen the upper jaw (maxilla).
+An expander plate, also known as a palatal expander or a rapid maxillary expander, is a glued in widening plate used in orthodontics to widen the upper jaw (maxilla).
 It is commonly used to correct issues such as a narrow palate, crowding of teeth, crossbites, and other orthodontic and bite-related problems.
 The expander works by applying controlled and gradual pressure on the upper jaw, which stimulates the growth of new bone and helps create more space in the dental arch.

 What are separators or spacers?